manublanco/CRM_REST_API/README.md

 |  Captain   |  1234     |USER
 |Spidey    | 1234|USER

+## ENDPOINTS

 To do all the tests I use POSTMAN.
-Now I am going to explain how to test every endpoint and how to use postman to do it.
+Now I am going to explain how to test every endpoint and how to use postman to do it in cases that I think is needed.

-## ENDPOINTS

 ### User endpoints